Church Council and Committee Members

 Current Members of the Committee:

-Chair Vacant Council Liaison Nancy Gillean Facility Bookings Office Administrator Facilities Management Roger Scroggins / Doug Jamieson Counting Coordinator Ted Prince ADP Payroll Shelly Logan Gordanier
+Chair Vacant Office / Council Liaison Nancy Gillean Facility Bookings Office Administrator Facilities Management Roger Scroggins / Doug Jamieson Counting Coordinator Ted Prince ADP Payroll Shelly Logan Gordanier

 Purpose: Responsible for community service, mission outreach through financial and volunteer participation in work beyond the congregation.
 The Committee shall promote the Mission and Service Fund of the United Church, and be responsible for communication from and to the wider community to promote partnerships and networks of complementary missions.

 Members of the Committee: A convener, a council liaison, and one to three co-ordinators for specific task groups. ( the minister is a corresponding member of the committee. )